food-drink

 We stumbled across Fiel de Fechos on a night out.
 It instantly became our daughter's pick for her birthday dinner.

 The theme is turned all the way up.
-From the décor to the plates to the glasses, everything is playful, quirky, and totally unique.
+From the decor to the plates to the glasses, everything is playful, quirky, and totally unique.
+The food matches the energy, with creative dishes that look as good as they taste.
+It's in the heart of Malaga's old town, just off the main drag.

 La Recova